nebulabroadcast/nebula-worker/README.md

 ### Configuration

 The worker node can be configured using environment variables.
-See the `nebula/config.py` file for a list of available options.
+See the `nebula/config.py` file for a list of available options and their defaults.

 Most important directives are: